kantega/kson/readme.md

 ##Behind the scenes
 ####or how to build an excellent library by combining many little parts
-Building this library was actually an excercise in teaching functional progarmming.
+Building this library was actually an excercise in teaching functional programming.
 If it served its purpose awaits to be seen.

 Our main fascination for functional programming arose when we discovered that functionally written programs